AnyLog-co/documentation/03- Training & Tutorials/06- Nodes.md

 ## Common Setup

-Every node type — Master, Query, Operator, and Publisher — shares the same network setup and blockchain sync mechanism (just with different sync intervals).
+Every node type — Metadata Manager (Master), Query, Operator, and Publisher — shares the same network setup and blockchain sync mechanism (just with different sync intervals).
 Both are covered here once; the per-node-type sections below only show what's *additional* for that node type.